-The progressive educational model has been in existence for well over 120 years, and it continues to guide our work every day at The Little School.
-It eschews the traditional approach of desks in rows with students listening while teachers recite about a topic of study.
-Instead, the progressive education model engages students as active participants in their education, drawing on their natural curiosity and developmental readiness to instill an enthusiasm for learning.
-More than just the 3 R's (reading, writing and arithmetic), progressive education tends to the growth of the whole student, addressing each individual's social, emotional, cognitive and physical development as well as their academic progress.
-The result is students who seek knowledge, have the social and emotional skills to engage in their community and actively participate in the world around them.
+The guiding philosophies of progressive education are over a century old.
+As educational research, learning and brain science, and child development research have evolved over the decades, the wisdom of progressive education’s tenants and values have been affirmed time and again.
+Students are engaged as active participants in their education, drawing on their natural curiosity and developmental readiness to instill an enthusiasm for learning.
+Progressive education tends to the growth of the whole student, addressing each individual's social, emotional, cognitive and physical development as well as their academic understanding.
+The result is students who engage learning with purpose and passion, have the social and emotional skills to engage in their community and actively participate in the world around them.

 Principles of a Progressive School

 - amplify students’ voice, agency, conscience and intellect to create a more equitable, just and sustainable world.

 - encourage the active participation of students in their learning, in their communities and in the world.